-California’s Future Health Care Workforce
+Developing a Diverse Pipeline and Strengthening California’s Future Health Care Workforce

 Latinx Physicians of California has been aware of the growing disparity between the number of Latinx health care providers and the growing number of Latinx patients, and we have partnered with Alliance in Mentorship/MíMentor and Latino Medical Students Association to address this issue since our founding in 2011.
 In April 2021, LPOC hosted its first Summit, a forum discussing California’s future health care workforce, increasing diversity and creating a stronger pipeline through college and medical school.
-Read more below.

 2021 LPOC Summit: A Forum on California’s Future Health Care Workforce